kirillgroshkov/kg-releases/readme.md

 # Roadmap

-- Reorganize history to allow go further back in time.
+- [x] Reorganize history to allow go further back in time.
+- [ ] Email notifications
-- Get browser push notification on all or selected releases.
+- [ ] Get browser push notification on all or selected releases.
-- Parse `changelog.md`, `history.md` (and similar) in case when github release notes are empty.
+- [ ] Parse `changelog.md`, `history.md` (and similar) in case when github release notes are empty.

+# Stack (frontend)

+- Vue
+- Vue-material
+- Typescript
+- Firebase Auth
+- Hosted at amazing Netlify

 ## Develop